poweredcache/powered-cache/readme.txt

 Yes, we don't get any problems with Jetpack.

 = Is it compatible with ecommerce plugins? =
-We didn't test all of them but principally it must be worked, you consider excluding dynamic pages from page cache. (like checkout page)
+We didn't test all of them, but principally it must be worked, you consider excluding dynamic pages from the page cache. (like checkout page)

 == Screenshots ==